CederGroupHub/sparse-lm/paper/paper.md

 `sparse-lm` are implemented to be compatible with `scikit-learn` [@Pedregosa:2011; @Buitinck:2013], in order to interoperability with the wide range of tools and workflows available.
-The objective problems in `sparse-lm` are implemented and solved using `cvxpy` [@Diamond:2016], which permits a flexible use of a variety of open-source and proprietary solvers.
+The objective problems in `sparse-lm` are implemented and solved using `cvxpy` [@Diamond:2016], which permits a choosing from a variety of open-source and proprietary solvers.
+In particular, for regression problems with mixed integer programming objectives, access to state-of-the-art proprietary solvers enables solving larger problem sizes that are otherwise unsolvable within reasonable time limits.

 A handful of pre-existing Python libraries implement a subset of `scikit-learn` compatible sparse linear regression models---some of which are included in `sparse-lm`.